Kids IT Courses

 Importance

-• QuickBooks is widely used in professional settings.
-Learning it early gives kids a head start in using real-world tools that entrepreneurs and companies rely on daily.
+• QuickBooks is used in real companies.
+Learning it early gives kids a strong step into business and finance.

 Session 1 : What is QuickBooks & Why Use It?